-In general, most financial aid programs available to graduate students are those offered through the Federal government, such as the Federal Stafford Loan (see Financial Aid section in the Undergraduate Catalog for a full description of this program as it relates to graduate students and Bachelor of Science in Health Care Administration students).
+In general, most financial aid programs available to graduate students are those offered through the Federal government, such as the Federal Stafford Loan (see Financial Aid section in the Undergraduate Catalog for a full description of this program as it relates to graduate students and BSHCA students).
 There are no automatic renewals of financial assistance and all returning students receive updated application materials.
 A student must reapply for financial aid each academic year.